 Haiti Staff Profile: “We Give You Jesus, the Bible and Education”

-My name is Levenson Badio.
+My name is Levenson.
 I’m a descendant of, I can call it, a peasant family, because my grandmother and grandfather were farmers in Haiti.
 They were born in the rural area; my grandmother was illiterate.
 My mom was also born in the rural area, then she moved to Port-au-Prince when she was a teen.

 Let me tell you about my story.

-I was born in Port-au-Prince, and I grew up in an average neighborhood, not a very fancy neighborhood.
+I grew up in an average neighborhood, not a very fancy neighborhood.
 I had many challenges as a student growing up.
 When I was going to primary and secondary school, sometimes it was difficult to find electricity to power the lights I needed to be able to study.

 Many of my friends dropped out of school along the way, some of them didn’t even complete primary school.
 But I wanted to succeed in life.
 I had to study sometimes very late into the night, using candlelight or kerosene lamps to study by when there was no electricity.